craws/OpenAtlas/install/upgrade/upgrade.md

 Before executing SQL statements backup the database.
 Replace database role "openatlas" if needed.

+If you are using git and want to update to the latest stable release you can fetch the master branch e.g.

+    git pull origin master

 After following the instructions restart Apache and test if the application is working.

     service apache2 restart

-If you are using git and want to update to the latest stable release you can fetch the master branch e.g.

-    git pull origin master
+### 3.11.0 to 3.12.0

+Execute install/upgrade/3.12.0.sql after making backups

 ### 3.10.0 to 3.11.0